 Although I’m not a fan of feeding my data to a huge corporation like Google on a golden plate, I’m all about efficiency and that’s exactly what Google’s ecosystem offers.

-G Suite has all of my business emails in one inbox, lots of storage and built-in office tools.
+Google Workspace has all of my business emails in one inbox, lots of storage, and built-in office tools.
 It took me a long time to switch over from Microsoft Office but since I work from different devices and sometimes from the other side of the world, creating and syncing documents in Google Drive makes a world of difference.
 Where I go, my docs go, too.

 Some people use Google Drive for personal files and Dropbox for client work (or vice versa), but it’s easier to have everything in one place.
 Less back and forth switching, more time spent on important things.